PRISM: Parallel Residual Iterative Sequence Model: Experiments

-\item \textbf{Amortized Efficiency with Explicit Quality.} PRISM achieves performance parity with (and in some cases surpasses) explicit optimization models like TTT and TITANS.
-Notably, on \textit{Amazon Movies}, PRISM achieves the highest AUC among all linear models, outperforming even the sophisticated TITANS.
-This confirms that our \textit{Input-Anchored Proxy} successfully distills the trajectory of explicit solvers into a feedforward operator, without the need for actual gradient descent at test time.
+\textbf{Amortized $\approx$ Explicit.} PRISM achieves performance parity with---and in several cases surpasses---explicit serial solvers (TTT, Titans).
+On \textit{Amazon Movies}, PRISM attains the highest AUC among all linear models, outperforming Titans.
+This confirms that Input-Anchored Loop Unrolling successfully distills the multi-step optimization trajectory into a single parallel pass, without requiring actual gradient descent at runtime.

-\item \textbf{Closing the Gap with Transformers.} While $O(N^2)$ Transformers (SASRec, HSTU) still serve as the performance ceiling due to their full context visibility, the gap between PRISM and these quadratic models is surprisingly narrow.
-On \textit{Amazon Books}, PRISM's AUC is virtually identical to SASRec.
-This suggests that the "expressivity tax" of linearizing attention is becoming negligible with advanced state-tracking mechanisms like PRISM.
+\textbf{Narrowing the Transformer gap.} While $O(N^2)$ Transformers (SASRec, HSTU) retain a slight edge due to full context visibility, the gap is surprisingly narrow.
+On \textit{Amazon Books}, PRISM's AUC is virtually identical to SASRec, suggesting that the ``expressivity tax'' of linearization becomes negligible with Rank-$L$ state tracking.

-\item \textbf{Efficiency Preview.} It is crucial to note that while TTT and TITANS achieve high accuracy, they suffer from serial bottlenecks due to state-dependent gradient calculations.
-In contrast, PRISM maintains fully parallelizable dynamics.
-As we will demonstrate in the following efficiency analysis (Section \ref{sec:efficient}), PRISM outperforms these optimization-based baselines and Transformers by orders of magnitude in training throughput and inference latency. \end{itemize}